 Most students have moved out of campus housing, and most employees are working remotely.

 See the Faculty FAQ for remote teaching resources

 See the Student FAQ for details on remote learning resources and policy

-Summer session classes are being delivered through remote instruction.
+Summer session classes were delivered through remote instruction.

 Speakers, Events and Activities

-Bucknell has made the difficult decision to cancel all non-University summer programming for June 1-30, 2020, including summer camps, conferences, clinics and practices.
-By June 8, the University will decide on events scheduled for July 1-31, 2020.
+Bucknell has made the difficult decision to cancel all non-University summer programming for June 1-July 31, 2020, including summer camps, conferences, clinics and practices.
 For updated information about the status of specific on-campus summer events and activities, please contact the directors of individual programs.